XuanLin/Monte-Carlo-Method-for-Optimization/README.md

 # Monte-Carlo-Method-for-Optimization
 Code for Monte Carlo method
-All codes will be in python
+Most code will be in python, some will be in C++
 Can be used as reference later